devaultcrypto/devault/doc/build-osx.md

 Running
 -------

-Devault is now available at `./build/devaultd` if using cmake
+Devault is now available at `./build/devaultd`

 Before running, it's recommended you create an RPC configuration file.